The First Step to Alcohol Recovery Is an Alcohol Detox

 Physical withdrawal symptoms may begin as soon as a few hours after the last drink.
 However, severe symptoms can last up to 72 hours.

-There is a more serious side effect known as delirium tremens or the DTs that some people experience when they discontinue alcohol use.
-The DTs are periods of hallucinations, confusion, and disorientation.
-Moreover, if an individual develops these and the condition goes untreated it could be fatal.
+There is a more serious side effect known as delirium tremens (or the DTs) that some people experience when they discontinue alcohol use.
+The DTs can cause more serious side effects like hallucinations, confusion, and disorientation, which require immediate medical intervention.

 Different Methods Available for Alcohol Detoxification

 There are many different types of alcohol detox.
-No two alcohol detoxes or two outcomes are the same.
-Finding the alcohol detox center that is best suited for you or your loved one is the key to long-term sobriety.
+Finding the alcohol detox center that is best suited for you or your loved one can be the key to long-term sobriety.

 Inpatient and Outpatient Alcohol Detox Centers

 An outpatient alcohol detox center permits the individual to self-report to a detox clinic or physician’s office to receive medication and take it home.
 This may allow the individual to maintain a somewhat normal routine.
-However, its usually unsuccessful because of the lack of structure.
-An inpatient alcohol detox program offers additional safety and support in a monitored environment.
+However, its usually unsuccessful because of the lack of structure and medical support.
+An inpatient alcohol detox program offers additional safety and support in a medically monitored environment.
 This increases the likelihood of successful detox.

 Holistic Alcohol Detox